The algebraic numerical range as a spectral set in Banach algebras: -induced norm l1-induced norm

-We divide the proof of this estimate into several steps.
-First let us provide a closed formula for the algebraic numerical range in the $\ell^1$-induced norm algebra.
-This natural result is crucial and, to the best of our knowledge, cannot be found in the literature.
-The statement of Theorem~\ref{13} follows then directly from Lemma~\ref{jordan-1}, Lemma~\ref{jordan-2} (the upper bound) and Example~\ref{>1.1} (the lower bound).
+We divide the proof of this estimate into several steps. { First we show that the algebraic numerical range in the $\ell^1$-induced norm algebra is the Gershgorin column set.} This natural result is crucial and, to the best of our knowledge, cannot be found in the literature.
+The statement of Theorem~\ref{13} follows directly from Lemma~\ref{jordan-1}, Lemma~\ref{jordan-2} (the upper bound) and Example~\ref{>1.1} (the lower bound).